amicoleo/notes/_drafts/2018-09-27-FramesAndContent.markdown

 ---
 layout: post
-title:  "We'll look at the same frame, but at the same content not"
+title:  "In our AR future we'll look at the same frame, but never at the same content"
 date: 2018-09-27 15:08:05 +0100
 categories:
 ---